bbmokhtari/django-translations/docs/guide/context.rst

 Initiate a context
 ==================

-To create a :class:`~translations.context.Context`, first the margin of it should be determined, meaning which entity and what relations of that entity should it affect.
-The entity can be a model instance, a queryset or an iterable of model instances.
-All the actions like creating, reading, etc will only affect the objects in the defined margin.
+To create a :class:`context <translations.context.Context>` the margin of it must be determined, meaning which ``entity`` and what ``*relations`` of that entity should it affect.

-To create a :class:`~translations.context.Context` for a model instance:
+All the actions like :meth:`reading <translations.context.Context.read>`,
+:meth:`updating <translations.context.Context.update>`, etc only affects the
+objects in the defined margin.

-.. testsetup:: guide_init_instance
+.. testsetup:: guide_init

    from tests.sample import create_samples